routingblog/arbitration/content/_index.md

 ADR
 : Alternate Dispute Resolution.
 Procedures by which disputes can be resolved other than litigation.
 For example settlements, mediation, binding or non-binding arbitration.

+Separability principle
+: an arbitration clause is treated as a separate agreement to the contract containing it.
+An agreement to arbitrate may not be nullified by a void main contract.

 # Footnotes

 [^colvin1]: 1.
 Colvin, A. J. S. (2018).
 The growing use of mandatory arbitration (144131; pp. 1–17).
 Economic Policy Institute. pp 1